Helpful facts about timber frame/post and beam homes

 Third is the detail of the finish.
 For example, construction of a simple, New-England-style home with minimal trim will typically take less time than one with more ornate finishes and detailing.

-All of these questions can be answered by your Woodhouse representative or directly by your Woodhouse Independent Builder Dealer.
-For more information, please contact Woodhouse at 800.227.4311.
+All of these questions can be answered by your Woodhouse regional project manager or your Woodhouse Independent Builder Dealer.
+For more information, please contact Woodhouse at 800-227-4311.

 The first step is the design phase, which typically includes a visit to your building site and an in-depth design consultation.